armin-fx/BandedScad/README.md

   - Create [curves][curves] in a point list with functions.
     These can load with `polygon()`
   - [Transform][transform] objects in a point list with affine transformations.
-    Like transformation operator in OpenScad for object modules.
+    Like transformation operator in OpenSCAD for object modules.
   - Contains functions for working with [multmatrix][multmatrix]
 - Contains some functions for [edit and work with lists][list]
 - Contains some [math][math] and helper functions